 - When something does go wrong, or there is a problem, never be afraid to discuss it with your resident advisor, a parent, or another adult.
 Small problems can grow bigger and be harder to solve.

-- Get enough sleep, eat healthy food, and exercise multiple times a week.
+- Get enough sleep (yeah right), get earplugs, eat healthy food, and exercise multiple times a week.
 It keeps your body and your mind working efficiently.
 Exercise is also an endorphin builder and lowers stress.

 - Stay safe, be aware or your surroundings especially at night.
 Don’t walk alone in areas that are unpopulated on or off campus.